 Newer-wave games like Torchbearer have nailed down this kind of capital/labor cycle: going to town costs and costs and costs, the dungeons are fine-tuned to produce not quite enough, and the whole point of the exercise is the grind.
 And that’s baked into the premise, right?
 If you’re a dungeon delver in Torchbearer you fucked up at some point or just never had good choices in your life.

 In Coriolis, by contrast, you decide first on what kind of ship crew you’re going to be.
 That is, what kinds of adventures you want to go on.
 We chose Explorers, but there are also Traders, Mercenaries, Agents, and Pilgrims.
 Feels like Blades in the Dark, right?
 Well, so what the game doesn’t do is demand answers as to why.
 Why does your crew go exploring?
-What are you trying to accomplish with that.
+What are you trying to accomplish?
 That was an oversight on my part, that I never thought to really drill into that.
 So the conventional answer, as always in conventional games, is “for the money.”

 The money thing is badly underbaked in Coriolis.
-You can decide on what kind of lifestyle you want, but there’s literally no reason at all not to go as cheap as possible.
+You can decide on what kind of lifestyle you want, but there’s literally no reason not to go as cheap as possible.
 The GM can fictionally position things in your life if you go Spartan or Luxury, I suppose.
 It would have been interesting and easy to have larger implications to your lifestyle choice.
 There are other reasons to spend money as well: your monthly ship payment, ship upkeep (which does not work as advertised; I spent a couple weeks trying to make the ship grind make sense and it just doesn’t), cash for gear, cash for portal jumps.

 The one place where income is discussed is in the Atlas Compendium, which has a mission generator tool.
 Well, that right off the bat is totally a sandbox tool, right?
 Here’s what’s available, take it or leave it.
 And if the money grind were tighter and better implemented, that might produce some interesting pressure to go out and do shit.
 But god, how boring.
 How.
 Boring.